chester-lang/chester2025draft/docs/src/dev/development.md

      sbt rootJVM/test | cat

      # Run a specific test class (include quotation marks)
-     sbt "rootJVM/testOnly chester.tyck.FilesTyckTest" | cat
+     sbt "semantics/testOnly chester.elab.ElabLiteralAndListTest" | cat
      ```
-   - **NEVER** attempt to run tests with other project paths like `cli/test`, `semantic/test`, etc.
+   - **NEVER** attempt to run tests with other project paths like `cli/test`, `semantics/test`, etc.
    - ⚠️ **CRITICAL: NEVER use the `-z` test filter option** ⚠️
-     - Example of what NOT to do: `sbt "rootJVM/testOnly chester.tyck.FilesTyckTest -z myTest"`
+     - Example of what NOT to do: `sbt "semantics/testOnly chester.elab.ElabLiteralAndListTest -z myTest"`
      - The `-z` flag is completely broken and will cause misleading results
      - Tests might appear to pass when they should fail
      - Using `-z` will lead to incorrect conclusions about code behavior